QkoSad/dotfiles/README.md

+Dotfiles repo for the current programs I use that need configuration.

+TODO:
-beet completions not working and trash-cli doesn't complete more than once
+1. beet completions not working and
+2. trash-cli doesn't complete more than once
-I also would like to go back to dwm or dwl in this case and encrypt the drive now that i have working motherboard options for TPMU
+3. Move to dwl